Grahnz/TwitchIRC-Unity/README.md

 3. Oauth token from API or from a site using it: www.twitchapps.com/tmi

 ## Usage
-Enter your twitch name, oath token and the name of the channel you want to join in the inspector of TwitchIRC.
+Enter your twitch name, oauth token and the name of the channel you want to join in the inspector of TwitchIRC.
 Drop a component that utilizes TwitchIRC.cs or try the TwitchChatExample.cs chat component.

 ## API